 All the elements within a single set of parentheses share the same storage locations.
-The EQUIVALENCE statement provides the option for controlling the allocation of data storage within a single program unit.
+The EQUIVALENCE statement provides an option for controlling the allocation of data storage within a single program unit (see section 2.4.5 for allocation of elements in multidimensional arrays).
 In particular, when the logic of the program permits it, the number of storage locations used can be reduced by causing locations to be shared by two or more variables of the same or different types.
 Equivalence between variables implies storage sharing.
 Mathematical equivalence of variables or array elements is implied only when they are of the same type, when they share exactly the same storage, and when the value assigned to the storage is of that type.
-The EQUIVALENCE statement has the general form a Each a is a variable or array element and may not be a dummy argument.
-The subscripts of array elements may have either of two forms:
+The EQUIVALENCE statement has the general form